ScatterPrism: convergence for generative simulation and inverse problems in particle and nuclear physics: Synthetic benchmark analysis

 Visual evidence corroborating these quantitative metrics is presented in Figures~\ref{fig:exponential_decay_result}--\ref{fig:uniform_flat_result}.
-Upon inspecting the generated distribution histograms, we observed highly accurate shape reconstructions across all topological presets, with the notable exception of the \textsc{Uniform-Flat} dataset (Figure~\ref{fig:uniform_flat_result}), which suffered from a severe boundary smearing effect due to the continuous flow model's inherent difficulty resolving perfectly vertical, discontinuous density steps.
+Upon inspecting the generated distribution histograms, we observed highly accurate shape reconstructions across all topological presets.
 For successful complex cases, such as the \textsc{Triple-Mixed} scenario (Figure~\ref{fig:triple_mixed_result}), the network seamlessly learns to balance multiple overlapping Gaussian distributions with varying heights, widths, and proximity, accurately capturing their specific relative population fractions.
+The \textsc{Tall-Flat-Far} benchmark (Figure~\ref{fig:tall_flat_far_result}) confirms the model's ability to resolve widely separated peaks with disparate amplitudes.
 In the highly challenging \textsc{Noise-10Spikes} topology (Figure~\ref{fig:noise_10spikes_result}), the model precisely resolves sharp, fine-grained structural perturbations rather than artificially blurring them into a single smoothed envelope.
-The \textsc{Tall-Flat-Far} benchmark (Figure~\ref{fig:tall_flat_far_result}) further confirms the model's ability to resolve widely separated peaks with disparate amplitudes.
-Furthermore, Figure~\ref{fig:delta_flow_density} demonstrates the deterministic mapping of the learned velocity field in action, illustrating how the \ac{CFM} vector paths intuitively transport the diffuse base Gaussian noise directly into a condensed, localized delta-function target without severe unphysical scatter.
+Furthermore, Figure~\ref{fig:delta_flow_density} demonstrates the deterministic mapping of the learned velocity field in action, illustrating how the CFM vector paths intuitively transport the diffuse base Gaussian noise directly into a condensed, localized delta-function target without severe unphysical scatter.

 However, perfectly resolving these dense spatial features fundamentally requires decoupled validation schemas.
 Common physical modeling failure modes before full convergence are depicted in Figure~\ref{fig:error_types}, revealing the inherent edge-case sensitivities of flow-based generation.
 When undertrained, the generated manifolds frequently exhibit smeared mass boundaries along strict kinematic limits, or they produce spurious, bridged population points between completely separate disjoint peaks.
 Figure~\ref{fig:checkpoint_evolution} actively tracks the resolution of these artifacts by charting the progressive structural refinement over the different training stages.
 These sequential density profiles underscore that while the general macroscopic envelope of the distribution is identified rapidly, extended parameter optimization is strictly required for the velocity field to harden and reliably resolve targeted physical nuances.